tsekula/Picky-Next/README.md

    1. From the [Supabase dashboard](https://supabase.com/dashboard/projects) for your project click on '_Storage_' in the left nav bar.
    2. In the upper-left, click the '_New Bucket_' button and enter '_images_' as the name of the bucket.
 Click '_Save_'
    3. Create another bucket named '_thumbnails_', **important:** set this bucket to 'Public bucket'!
-7. Setup the Supabase database.
+7. Set up the Supabase database.
    1. From the [Supabase dashboard](https://supabase.com/dashboard/projects) for your project click on '_SQL Editor_' in the left nav bar
    2. In the upper-left, next to the '_Search queries..._' input box, click the '+' symbol and then click '_Create a new snippet_'.
    3. **Create the tables:** In the text editor window, copy-and-paste the script from the ['Create Tables' section of this page](https://github.com/tsekula/Picky-Next/blob/master/docs/Setup/SupabaseScripts.md#create-tables).
 Click the green 'Run' button to execute the script.
 You should see a `Success.
 No rows returned` message confirming the action.